MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 ## Add members to Azure AD Groups
 Now we can add the members to the group TsinfoGroup we just created.

 Click on the group name -> Select the Members link from the left and then click on the Add Members button.
-(If there are no users wtch my tutorial on creating a New User)
+(If there are no users watch my tutorial on creating a New User)